-Make sure the blower wheel is not hitting the top cover, and the motor "Button" on the bottom is not hitting the Evaporator Core.
-There should be approximately 1⁄4" between the cradle venturi and the bottom of the blower wheel!
 Once that is done, correctly orient the wires to exit the case in the same direction of the original.
 Install and tighten the clamp around the motor after the correct depth is obtained.
 Clean & rough the edges of the Mounting Plate and the Motor Mount before applying epoxy to the edges and installing the enclosed screws to the Motor Mount cradle - we do not want the motor coming down onto the Evaporator Core.
 Before drilling holes, make sure the motor Fan Hub is centered in top "button".
 The enclosed Wire Harness can be connected directly to the OE Fan switch in the Console or spliced into the wires before the OE resistor at the Intake located behind the Passenger Floorboard.
-Using the enclosed wire connectors and shrink wrap, splice the original Porsche low speed wire to the new yellow wire.
-Then the original medium speed wire to the new red wire and the high speed to the new orange wire.
+Using the enclosed wire connectors and shrink wrap, splice the original Porsche low speed wire to the yellow wire on the wire harness.
+Then the original medium speed wire to the red wire and the high speed to the orange wire.
 The loose yellow/black wire on the motor goes to ground.
 Use the enclosed wire ties to eliminate loose wires.
 Confirm that the motor is turning and the Fan speeds are correct!
 Removing the Resistor Pak is important to allow more re-circulated air to enter the system so there can be more volume expelled (higher CFM).

-After testing and prior to reinstalling back in the Evaporator Box, Silicone seal the edges of the mounting plate where it meets the sides of the Box.
-Also seal the hole where the hose outlets exit the Evaporator Case with the enclosed Cork Sealing Tape.
+After testing and prior to reinstalling back in the Evaporator Box, Silicone the edges of the mounting plate where it meets the sides of the Box.
+Also seal the hole where the hose outlets exit the Evaporator Case with the enclosed Cork Sealing Tape (Q-201).
 This will ensure air-tight performance.